Arthur Butler, 4th Marquess of Ormonde

 James Arthur Wellington Foley Butler, 4th Marquess of Ormonde (23 September 1849 – 4 July 1943) was the son of John Butler, 2nd Marquess of Ormonde and Frances Jane Paget.
 At the time of his birth, he was the third son of Lord and Lady Ormonde, and was christened James Arthur Wellington Foley Butler.
+He was a godson of Arthur Wellesley, 1st Duke of Wellington.
+Through his mother he was a grandson of General The Hon.
+Sir Edward Paget and a great-grandson of Henry Paget, 1st Earl of Uxbridge and George Legge, 3rd Earl of Dartmouth.

 Career

 Lord Arthur was educated at Harrow and at Trinity College, Cambridge.
-He later joined the army as a Lieutenant in the 1st Life Guards, and served as a State Stewart to Henry Herbert, 4th Earl of Carnarvon whilst the latter was Lord Lieutenant of Ireland.
+He later joined the army as a Lieutenant in the 1st Life Guards and served as a State Stewart to Henry Herbert, 4th Earl of Carnarvon while the latter was Lord Lieutenant of Ireland.

 He was a Justice of the Peace in the county of Kent and a Deputy Lieutenant in the County Kilkenny.
 He was the 28th Hereditary Chief Butler of Ireland.
 Unlike previous generations, he did not live in the family seat of Kilkenny Castle as his son inherited it directly from his uncle.
-The contents of the castle were sold in 1935 and the castle was left neglected.
+The contents of the castle were sold in 1935, and the castle was left neglected.